Generic selectors

 What is the Earth's magnetic field, how is it generated and how does it help us?

-The Earth’s magnetic field is a fundamental feature of our planet that plays a crucial role in protecting life and guiding navigation.
+The Earth’s magnetic field is a gigantic magnetic field that surrounds the Earth.
+It is a fundamental feature of our planet that plays a crucial role in protecting life and guiding navigation.
 This magnetic field, also known as the magnetosphere, is generated by the Earth’s outer core, composed mostly of liquid iron and nickel.

-The main mechanism for the generation of the magnetic field is believed to be the convection of molten material in the Earth’s outer core.
+The origin of the Earth’s magnetic field is believed to be the convection of molten material in the Earth’s outer core.
 The difference in rotation between the solid inner core and the liquid outer core, together with heat transfer within the core, creates electric currents that in turn cause the magnetic field.

-The Earth’s magnetic field has a complex structure, although it resembles a magnetic dipole, i.e., it has a magnetic north pole and a magnetic south pole.
+The origin of the Earth’s magnetic field is what gives rise to its structure.
+The structure of the terrestrial magnetic field is complex, although it can be simplified by assimilating it to a magnetic dipole, i.e., it has a magnetic north pole and a magnetic south pole.
 However, the axis of the magnetic dipole does not coincide exactly with the Earth’s axis of rotation, resulting in an inclination of the magnetic field relative to the equatorial plane.
 This means that the magnetic compass does not point exactly to geographic north, but is deflected depending on location.

 In addition to its protective function, the Earth’s magnetic field has a significant impact on navigation.
-Magnetic compasses use the magnetic field for orientation, which has been fundamental to maritime navigation throughout history.
+A magnetic compass uses the magnetic field for orientation, which has been fundamental to maritime navigation throughout history.
+A magnetic compass consists of a magnetized needle that always points to magnetic north, a rotating base, and a transparent cover that protects the instrument.

-In short, our online Earth’s magnetic field simulations show interactively how the magnetic field acts and how the compass takes advantage of it to point north.
+In summary, the online simulations of the Earth’s magnetic field on this page show interactively how the magnetic field acts and how the compass takes advantage of it to point north.
 Don’t miss them!

 Magnet and compass